Table of Contents

 - Learning all relevant rules in the English language can help you communicate effectively and without errors.

-- The subject and predicate are important parts of a sentence that contribute to helping you understand the message being conveyed.
+- The subject and predicate are essential parts of a sentence that contribute to helping you understand the message being conveyed.

 - Develop your skills in recognizing subjects and predicates by investing efforts in familiarizing yourself with the concept thoroughly.